Rainiers climb out of early hole, beat Isotopes in 10th inning of slugfest

 Fraley had an RBI, a steal and a run in the 10th inning as the Rainiers went up 15-13.

-Tacoma won 3 of 4 against the Isotopes.
+The Rainiers won 3 of 4 against the Isotopes.
 They return home Saturday to open a series against Salt Lake.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.